mangalam-research/salve/README.rst

 Salve expects that the events it receives are those that would be emitted when validating a **well-formed document**.
-That is, passing the events of a document that is malformed will cause salve to behave in an undefined manner.
+That is, passing to salve the events emitted from a document that is malformed will cause salve to behave in an undefined manner.
 (It may crash.
 It may generate misleading errors.
 It may not report any errors.)
 This situation is due to the fact that salve is currently developed in a context where the documents it validates cannot be malformed (because they are represented as DOM trees).
 So salve contains no functionality to handle problems with well-formedness.
+Salve **can be used on malformed documents**, provided you take care of reporting malformedness issues yourself and strategize how you will pass events to salve.

 Multiple strategies are possible for using salve in a context where well-formedness is not guaranteed.
+There is no one-size-fits-all solution here.
 A primitive parser could abort as soon as evidence surfaces that the document is malformed.
 A more sophisticated parser could process the problematic structure so as to generate an error but give salve something well-formed.
-For instance if parsing ``<foo></baz>``, such parser could emit an error on encountering ``</baz>`` and replace the event that would be emitted for ``</baz>`` with what would be emitted for ``</foo>``, and salve will happily validate it.
+For instance if parsing ``<foo></baz>``, such parser could emit an error on encountering ``</baz>`` and replace the event that would be emitted for ``</baz>`` with the event that would be emitted for ``</foo>``, and salve will happily validate it.
+The user will still get the error produced by the parser, and the parser will still be able to continue validating the document with salve.

 The parser is responsible for calling ``fireEvent()`` on the walker returned by the tree created from the RNG.
 (See above.)
-The events currently supported are defined below:
+The events currently supported by ``fireEvent()`` are defined below:

 ``Event("enterStartTag", uri, local-name)``
   Emitted when encountering the beginning of a start tag (the string